 Students must submit documentation to the DSS office from an appropriate professional to verify the presence and impact of a disability.
 Students are responsible for the cost of this verification.
 DSS counselors certify eligibility for services and meet with students to determine academic adjustments and/or accommodations.
-Each campus offers assistive technology, including computers with disability-specific software and hardware, voice recognition and synthesizers, print magnifiers and scanners, large print, and Braille.
-The Rockville Campus offers the College Access Program (see page 61) to qualified students with learning disabilities.
+Each campus offers assistive technology, including computers with disability-specific software and hardware, voice recognition and synthesizers, print magnifiers and scanners, large print, and Braille as well as individual tutorial support.